 Research in numbers

-- 2 visiting professors (Professor David Baxter, University of Otago, NZ and Professor Maria Stokes, University of Southampton, UK)
+- 3 visiting professors (Professor David Baxter, University of Otago, NZ; Professor Maria Stokes, University of Southampton, UK; Professor Charlie Foster)

 - 2 external lecturers (Sarah Rand, University College London and Dr Rose Galvin, University of Limerick Ireland)

-- 18 postgraduate students (including five PhD students).
+- 18 postgraduate students (including eight PhD students)

 - >€2 million – current grant income